Homecoming: Deployed Sabers return to Spangdahlem AB

 |0

-This work, Homecoming: Deployed Sabers return to Spangdahlem AB [Image 6 of 6], by SrA Maria Umanzor Guzman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Homecoming: Deployed Sabers return to Spangdahlem AB, by SrA Maria Umanzor Guzman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.